nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### View command history : `history`

-Shows a list of all previously entered inputs in the result display box, with the most recent inputs at the top of the list.
+Shows a list of all previously entered inputs, with the most recent inputs at the top of the list.

 Format: `history`

+After `history` is executed successfully: Result display box shows `Entered commands (from most recent to earliest):` and lists all previously entered inputs.

 ---